-Intent Preconditions can be used in defining the intent detection scope for intents and FAQs.
-These are a set of conditions that need to be fulfilled for the intent/FAQ to be detected and executed.
+Intent pre-conditions are used to define the intent detection scope for intents and FAQs.
+These are a set of conditions that must be fulfilled for the intent/FAQ to be detected and executed.

-Intent preconditions for dialog intents can be set to define when a dialog should be detected i.e. making a dialog available for detection only when specific tags are available in the context
+Intent pre-conditions for dialog intents are set to define when a dialog is detected i.e. making a dialog available for detection only when specific tags are available in the context.

-- Dialog intents with preconditions will be detected only if the defined preconditions are met
+- Dialog intents with pre-conditions are detected only if the defined pre-conditions are met.

-- The intent with a precondition set will be treated as a sub-intent and will be part of the Linked Task Exception behavior from the Dialog level Hold and Resume settings.
+- The intent with a precondition set is treated as a sub-intent and will be part of the Linked Task Exception behavior from the Dialog level Hold and Resume settings.

-Intent preconditions for action, alert and info tasks can be set to define when a task should be detected i.e. making a task available for detection only when specific tags are available in the context
+Intent pre-conditions for alert tasks are set to define when a task is detected i.e. making a task available for detection only when specific tags are available in the context.

-- Task intents with preconditions should be detected only if the defined preconditions are met
+- Task intents with pre-conditions must be detected only if the defined pre-conditions are met.

-Intent preconditions for KC can be associated with terms
+Intent pre-conditions for Knowledge Graph can be associated with terms.

 Contextual intent detection helps in detecting relevant intents using the output context set by previously executed intents.

-You can define ‘Rules’ for identifying contextually relevant intents by using output context tags same as traits (refer here for more).
+You can define Rules for identifying contextually relevant intents by using output context tags the same as traits (refer here for more).

-The platform consumes the output context tags and uses them for improving intent detection in KG engine based on the flag set by the developer.
-This flag will ensure that the context tags are used to qualify paths in Knowledge Collection.
+The Platform consumes the output context tags and uses them for improving intent detection in the Knowledge Graph engine based on the flag set by the developer.
+This flag ensures that the context tags are used to qualify paths in the Knowledge Graph.
 Context tags are used to extract terms and these terms are clubbed with any other terms present in user utterance.
-The consolidated list of terms are used for qualifying the path.
+The consolidated list of terms is used for qualifying the path.

-- From the Left Navigation, Natural Language -> Training, select Thresholds & Configurations
+- From the left menu, click Natural Language > Thresholds & Configurations.

-The context tags available in the context object can be used to customize the conversation flows.
+The context tags available in the context object are used to customize the conversation flows.